bat-z/bat-z/README.md

 Reminder -- If I block someone by accident, let me know.
-Fictionkin & yumes on thin ice  ⠀ ⠀  ⠀ ⠀  ⠀ ⠀  ⠀ ⠀  ⠀ ⠀  ⠀supernatural fans DNI
+Fictionkin & yumes on thin ice  ⠀ ⠀  ⠀ ⠀  ⠀ ⠀  ⠀ ⠀  ⠀ ⠀  ⠀supernatural fans & Joker kins please DNI

 -- Hellloo!
 I usually just hang around and then move on to random places.
 I no longer go to the comics area unless I'm with a close friend.